 The Science: Bleaching without the free radicals

-I actually called on Nik Mirkovic and Alex Tomic of Hismile to help me explain this one, because the science behind the new formula is actually really interesting.
-In short, active ingredient PAP (called Phthalimidoperoxycaproicacid, for those with a degree in rocket science) is a molecule that hails from the bleach family, but doesn’t whiten in the same aggressive way that hydrogen peroxide does.
+I actually called on Nik Mirkovic and Alex Tomic of Hismile to help me explain this one because the science behind the new formula is actually really interesting.
+In short, the active ingredient PAP (called Phthalimidoperoxycaproicacid, for those with a degree in rocket science) is a molecule that hails from the bleach family but doesn’t whiten in the same aggressive way that hydrogen peroxide does.

 “Hydrogen peroxide and PAP are both categorized as oxidants, and to whiten the teeth there needs to be an oxidant present,” Mirkovic explains.
 “But the difference is the mechanism of action, or how it breaks down to attack stains on the surface of the tooth.
 To put it simply, peroxide will break down anything in its path via free radicals, whereas the PAP molecule goes through a process called epoxidation, which is much more targeted to the stain itself.
 This is why it has zero impact on the gums or tooth enamel, meaning the user doesn’t experience any pain or sensitivity.”

 I was confused why the wonder ingredient hadn’t been used before by other brands, but both Mirkovic and Tomic explained that the issue is it’s incredibly difficult to work with, and it costs a ton.
 It actually took the brand, together with the head of research and development Dr. Mauro Pascolutt, two years and thousands of samples to get the percentages just right.

 That’s why it’s been such a huge launch with heaps of hype—because it’s literally one of the only non-sensitizing, single-use, hydrogen peroxide-free at-home whitening kits on the market.

 How to Apply: Let the device and formula work for 10 minutes